 Uniting for Change Luncheon

-We are excited to share with you our 2019 Uniting for Change Luncheon.
+The 5th annual luncheon will be held in conjunction with the 50th anniversary of the agency.
 Proceeds raised from the luncheon will benefit all of United Ministries’ life changing programs that serve and empower those in our community who are striving to achieve self-sufficiency.

 2015 – Robert Lupton, author of Toxic Charity

 2017 – Dr. Matthew Desmond, author of Evicted: Poverty and Profit in the American City

 2018 – Dr. Kathryn Edin, co-author of $2.00 A Day

 2019 – Father Gregory Boyle, S.J., author of Tattoos on the Heart: The Power of Boundless Compassion